 - Not-So-Well-Intentioned Extremist: He hides behind a veneer of good intentions, but this veneer is extremely superficial, and ultimately when Vegeta calls him out on this, he makes no bones about the fact that hes just out for his own gain in the end.

-- Power of the Void: Can create cubes made from Hard Light energy that can vaporize anything trapped inside them for too long.
+- Power of the Void: His Gravity Cages are cubes made from Hard Light energy that can vaporize anything trapped inside them for too long.

 - Punny Name: His name derives from his ability to read people's "hearts".

-- Purple Is Powerful: Hearts's aura is purple-colored and is quite a formidable opponent even the likes of Universe 11's Jiren.
+- Purple Is Powerful: Hearts' aura is purple-colored and is quite a formidable opponent even the likes of Universe 11's Jiren.

 - The Stoic: Hearts is always calm and never loses his cool, reacting to unexpected developments (such as the arrival of Ultra Instinct Goku) with either amusement or indifference.